mendix/docs/content/refguide/published-odata-resource.md

 This is the behavior when you choose the action **Write to database**.

+### 8.2.1 Call a Microflow Instead of Writing to Database

-The action [Call a microflow](/refguide/on-click-event#call-microflow) allows you to replace the third step (committing the changes to the database) with your own logic.
+The **Call a microflow** action allows you to replace the third step (committing the changes to the database) with your own logic.
 Specify a microflow that takes the entity as a parameter, and optionally a [System.HttpRequest](http-request-and-response-entities) parameter.
 In the microflow, you can use the [Commit](committing-objects) activity to commit the changes to the database.
 If the microflow reports [validation feedback](validation-feedback), the runtime informs the client that the update request has failed.

 {{% alert type="info" %}}
-This **Call a microflow** activity was introduced in Studio Pro [9.11.0](/releasenotes/studio-pro/9.11).
+This **Call a microflow** action was introduced in Studio Pro [9.11.0](/releasenotes/studio-pro/9.11).
 {{% /alert %}}

 For more information, see [OData query options](odata-query-options#updating-objects).